Reaffirmation Agreements in Chapter 7

 Reaffirmation provides a sure way for the debtor to keep the property if you abide by the terms of the Reaffirmation Agreement and if you make your payments to that creditor.
 Reaffirmation also allows the debtor and creditor to come to new terms, or at least can negotiate new terms, which may reduce the debtor’s payment, the debtor's interest rate, or the total amount of money that you owe, and the amount of time that you must pay the debt.
 This is one of the great advantages to reaffirming your debt in a Chapter 7; however, there are disadvantages to a reaffirmation.

 Once you agree to reaffirm the debt you are now personally liable for that debt even though you filed a Chapter 7 bankruptcy.
 This means that you can't walk away from the debt after your Chapter 7 bankruptcy case is discharged.
 You are still obligated to pay for this debt and pay for any deficiency balance if the property is repossessed, damaged, or destroyed.
-Another disadvantage is that because you can only file a Chapter 7 bankruptcy case every eight year you'll be stuck with that debt for a very long period of time.
+Another disadvantage is that because you can only file a Chapter 7 bankruptcy case every eight year you will be stuck with that debt for a very long period of time.
 For example, if you reaffirm the debt on your truck, and then you default on the payment after the Chapter 7 bankruptcy case the creditor can repossess the vehicle and sell it.
 The bill that you owe for the difference between what the truck was sold for and what you owe is a deficiency balance.
 You are now responsible to pay the creditor that deficiency balance, and you can't discharge it in a Chapter 7 bankruptcy for 8 years from the filing of your original Chapter 7 case.

 Reaffirmation Agreements may be used with almost any type of property and almost any type of loan; however, the creditor must agree to the new terms of the reaffirmation if those terms are different than the terms of the current agreement.
 The debtor and the creditor must file the Reaffirmation Agreement in court as part of the Chapter 7 bankruptcy case.
 The bankruptcy court must next review the Reaffirmation Agreement.
 Prior to the discharge of the case your bankruptcy judge can approve the agreement if it is in your best interest or can disapprove of the reaffirmation agreement if it is not in your best interest or if it would create an undue hardship.
 In many instances the bankruptcy judge will reject the agreement if it looks like the debtor will not be able to make the payments on the Reaffirmation Agreement after the debtor pays his or her basic living expenses.